About Nordic Innovation

 Sustainability and digitalisation are cross cutting dimensions in all three programs.
 They also integrate the UN’s Sustainable Development Goals with emphasise on making The Nordics a carbon neutral region.
 Nordic Innovation is following up on the Nordic Prime Minister’s vision for the Nordic cooperation which is by 2030 to be the world most sustainable and integrated region.

 In addition to the programs, Nordic Innovation works with special initiatives, two of which are the Prime Ministers’ Initiatives on Nordic Sustainable Cities and on Nordic Welfare Solutions.
-We also work with special initiatives as Nordic Innovation Houses, Nordic Scalers, Tourism in the Nordics, Smart Government, Nordic Female Entrepreneurship and impact investments.
+We also work with special initiatives as Nordic Innovation Houses, Nordic Scalers, Tourism in the Nordics, Smart Government, Nordic Female Entrepreneurs and impact investments.

 Our office is situated in Oslo, Norway, with 22 highly qualified employees from all the Nordic countries and with expertise from different business areas and industries.
 Nordic Innovation’s annual budget is approximately NOK 90 million.
 The office is co-located with NordForsk and Nordic Energy Research, also organisations under the Nordic Council of Ministers.